Max Verstappen driving the Oracle Red Bull Racing RB21 on track during the F1 Grand Prix of Abu Dhabi at Yas Marina Circuit on December 07, 2025.

 F1

-What sets these two championships apart?
-From the construction of the cars to the format of the season.
+Ever wondered what sets these two championships apart?
+From the construction of the cars to the format of the season, we explain the major differences.

 By Michael Burgess II